nielskee/draft-articles/TechnicalHiringPart2.md

   you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.

-- If you must use a tool like Hackerrank, construct your challenge sensibly.
-Rather than off-the-shelf coding challenges, create your own.
-Use a mix of multiple choice, subjective questions and a coding challenge.
+- If you must use a tool like HackerRank, construct your challenge sensibly.
+Rather than off-the-shelf coding challenges, consider creating your own.
+Use a small mix of multiple choice, subjective questions and a coding challenge.
 And if your live technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.

-Remember, this is not the main event, just the warm-up act.
+- Remember, this should never be the main event, just the warm-up act.
 Size it appropriately.
+There's an "add to basket" mentality I think some recruiters suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
+Be *very* generous on the time allowance - creating a false sense of urgency for the candidate is pointless and counterproductive.

 - Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code - simplicity, clarity,